dave-elkan/japanese-sewing-patterns/ebook/index.md

 ---
 layout: default
-title: Japanese sewing pattern ebook
+title: How to Sew Japanese Sewing Patterns
 ---
-Japanese sewing patterns e-book

 You too can enjoy sewing beautiful Japanese sewing patterns–even if you don’t speak Japanese!

 Step-by-step guide to help you quickly and successfully create the amazing designs Japanese sewing books have to offer.